sofiafer08/CyberHojaldre/README.md

 ## Robot Objectives

-Thw aim of Pop os to swiftly maneuver its course.
-This involves
+Thw aim of Pop os to swiftly maneuver its environment.
+This involves:

 **Objectives**
 1. Detect obstacles in the environment.